menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mountain is worth considering.

-Mountain is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Mountain doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Mountain in 2022 was $29,048, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
-This equates to an annual income of $116,192 for a family of four.
+The per capita income in Mountain in 2022 was $34,813, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $139,252 for a family of four.
 However, Mountain contains both very wealthy and poor people as well.

+Mountain is a somewhat ethnically-diverse town.
 The people who call Mountain home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mountain residents report their race to be White, followed by Asian.
-Important ancestries of people in Mountain include German, Polish, Irish, Dutch, and French.
+Important ancestries of people in Mountain include German, Irish, Polish, French, and Norwegian.

 The most common language spoken in Mountain is English.
 Other important languages spoken here include Polish and Chinese.